andela-odurodola/BucketListAPI/README.md

 ## Installation
 * Start up your terminal (or Command Prompt on Windows OS).
-* Ensure that you've `python` installed on your PC.
+* Ensure that you have `python` installed on your PC.
-* Clone the repository by entering the command `git clone https://github.com/andela-odurodola/BucketListAPI/tree/develop` in the terminal.
+* Clone the repository by entering the command below ```git clone https://github.com/andela-odurodola/BucketListAPI/tree/develop```
 * Navigate to the project folder using `cd BucketListAPI` on your terminal (or command prompt)
 * After cloning, create a virtual environment then install the requirements with the command:
 `pip install requirements.txt`.